trialsnet-project/trialsnet-project.github.io/_posts/2024-04-23-Trialsnet-at-6GArch.md

 ---

 Last Sunday, April 21st, TrialsNet participated in the [6GArch Workshop](https://wcnc2024.ieee-wcnc.org/workshop/ws-12-6garch-3rd-workshop-6g-architecture), the 3rd Workshop on 6G Architecture, co-located with IEEE WCNC 2024, in Dubai.
-Marco Gramaglia represented the project in the organization committee, that composed a [program](https://wcnc2024.ieee-wcnc.org/workshop/ws-12-6garch-3rd-workshop-6g-architecture/program) of 12 Technical Papers, one keynote and a panel.
+Marco Gramaglia represented the project in the organization committee, which composed a [program](https://wcnc2024.ieee-wcnc.org/workshop/ws-12-6garch-3rd-workshop-6g-architecture/program) of 12 Technical Papers, one keynote and a panel.
 {: .text-justify}

 Hassan Osman, representing TrialsNet, presented a paper on the KVI framework proposed in the project, a topic that will be extensively covered in the WP6 Deliverables.